robertmartin8/ReasonableDeviations/_posts/2017-12-28-learning-ml.md

 After researching a lot into stock prediction and boosted decision trees, I noticed a gap in the literature -- nobody had tried to apply gradient boosting to the markets.
 I ended up writing a paper, and as soon as the paper trading results are in, I'm looking to publish it in *Expert Systems with Applications*.
 But actually what I'm most proud of is an extensive tutorial I made, [MachineLearningStocks](https://github.com/robertmartin8/MachineLearningStocks), which is meant to help beginners get started with applying ML to stock prediction.
 I guess releasing the tutorial 'completed the circle' -- after you learn enough about a topic, it starts being your job to propagate that knowledge to the next iteration of learners.

 With that, I'll conclude this post.
-Machine learning is a subject that is not hard to pick up, but has a learning curve that steepens the further you get into it.
+Machine Learning is a subject that is not hard to pick up, but has a learning curve that steepens the further you get into it.
 Just being able to *apply* machine learning puts you ahead of most of the world.
 It is constantly evolving, with a startling amount of research released daily.
 But don't let this put you off: with concerted effort and the right resources, it's definitely feasible for you to start contributing to that expanding corpus in less than a year.
 I really think it would be worth the effort, but perhaps I'm biased.